Karaim language: Genetic affiliation of the Karaim language

 Karaim is a member of the Turkic language family, a group of languages of Eurasia spoken by historically nomadic peoples.
-Within the Turkic family, Karaim is identified as a member of the Kipchak languages, in turn a member of the Western branch of the Turkic language family (Dahl et al. 2001).
-Within the Western branch, Karaim is a part of the Ponto-Caspian subfamily (Ethnologue 2007).
+Within the Turkic family, Karaim is identified as a member of the Kipchak languages, in turn a member of the Western branch of the Turkic language family.
+Within the Western branch, Karaim is a part of the Ponto-Caspian subfamily.
 This language subfamily also includes the Crimean Tatar of Ukraine and Uzbekistan, and Karachay-Balkar and Kumyk of Russia.
 The close relation of Karaim to Kypchak and Crimean Tatar makes sense in light of the beginnings of the Lithuanian Karaim people in Crimea.

-One hypothesis is that Khazar nobility converted to Karaite Judaism in the late 8th or early 9th century and were followed by a portion of the general population.
-This may also have occurred later, under Mongol rule, during an influx of people from Byzantium (Tütüncü et al. 1998).
+One hypothesis is that Khazar nobility converted to Karaite Judaism in the late 8th or early 9th century and were followed by an unknown portion of the general population.
+This may also have occurred later, under Mongol rule, during an influx of people from Byzantium.

 As all Turkic languages, Karaim grammar is characterized by agglutination and vowel harmony.
 Genetic evidence for the inclusion of the Karaim language in the Turkic language family is undisputed, based on common vocabulary and grammar.
 Karaim has a historically subject–object–verb word order, extensive suffixing agglutination, the presence of vowel harmony, and a lack of gender or noun classes.
-Lithuanian Karaim has maintained most of these Turkic features despite its history of more than six hundred years in the environment of the Lithuanian, Russian, and Polish languages.
+Lithuanian Karaim has maintained most of these Turkic features despite its history of more than six hundred years in the environment of the Lithuanian, Polish, Belarusian and Russian languages.

-Most of the religious terminology in the Karaim language is Arabic in etymology, showing the origins of the culture in the Middle East (Zajaczkowski 1961).
+Most of the religious terminology in the Karaim language is Arabic in etymology, showing the origins of the culture in the Middle East.
 Arabic and Persian had the earliest influences on the lexicon of Karaim, while later on in its history, the Russian, Ukrainian, and Polish languages made significant contributions to the lexicon of Karaims living in Russia, Ukraine, Poland, and Lithuania.

 Language ecology

 Distribution of Karaim speakers

 Today, there are Karaim speakers living in Crimea, Lithuania, Poland, Israel, and the United States.
-However, there only remain about 200 Karaims in Lithuania, only one quarter of whom are competent speakers of the Karaim language (Csató 2001).
+However, there only remain about 200 Karaims in Lithuania, only one quarter of whom are competent speakers of the Karaim language.

 Karaim can be subdivided into three dialects.
 The now-extinct eastern dialect, known simply as Crimean Karaim, was spoken in Crimea until the early 1900s.
 The northwestern dialect, also called Trakai, is spoken in Lithuania, mainly in the towns of Trakai and Vilnius.
-The southwestern dialect, also known as the Lutsk or Halich dialect, spoken in Ukraine, was near-extinct with only six speakers in a single town as of 2001 (Csató 2001).
+The southwestern dialect, also known as the Lutsk or Halich dialect, spoken in Ukraine, was near-extinct with only six speakers in a single town as of 2001.
 Crimean Karaim is considered to make up the "Eastern group," while the Trakai and Lutsk dialects comprise the "Western group."